Accenture/AmpliGraph/docs/ampligraph.datasets.rst

 Benchmark Datasets Loaders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use these helpers functions to load datasets used in graph representation learning literature.
+Use these helper functions to load datasets used in graph representation learning literature.
 The functions will **automatically download** the datasets if they are not present in ``~/ampligraph_datasets`` or at the location set in ``AMPLIGRAPH_DATA_HOME``.